CyVerse-learning-materials/discovery_environment_guide/index.rst

 Goal
 ----

-Introduce the Discovery Enviornment (DE) to start managing data, using applications, and managing application history and results.
+Introduce the Discovery Environment (DE) to start managing data, using applications, and managing application history and results.
 This guide will only cover a limited subset of Discovery Environment functionalities; see the `Discovery Environment manual <https://pods.iplantcollaborative.org/wiki/display/DEmanual/Table+of+Contents>`_ for the full set of documentation.